andersle/gromacs_tools/area_per_lipid/README.md

 # Area per lipid.

-Some scripts to help obtain the area per lipid for bilayers.
+Some scripts to obtain the area per lipid for bilayers.
+Note: The box we consider here is assumed to be **rectangular**.

 ## Usage ``get_area.sh``